Antique and Rare Sewing Machines Sewing Machine Research

 “You'll have to speak to Frank”, she said.
 “Go through to the back room”.

 It was the smell that got me first; incense.
 There, in the corner, was Frank tending the everlasting flame on a shrine to Germany's Third Reich.
-Around the walls were photographs of Nuremburg Rallies; in showcases, weapons and Nazi insignia; from the tape deck, strains of Wagner.
+Around the walls were photographs of Nuremberg Rallies; in showcases, weapons and Nazi insignia; from the tape deck, strains of Wagner.

 I couldn't take it.
 Quickly backed out, paid the woman who thought nothing odd about my sudden reluctance to haggle, and fled for my car.
 It will be a long time before another sewing machine lures me into the People's Republic.